lsst/dp1_lsst_io/docs/tutorials/portal/103/portal-103-1.rst

 ----

-**1. Create a Portal UI query.**
+**1. Select schema and table.**
 Navigate to the "DP0.2 Catalogs" tab in the Portal UI.
-In "Table Collection (Schema)" select "dp1" and in the "Tables" select "dp1.Object" table.
+As shown in Figure 1, select "dp1" in "Table Collection (Schema)" and "dp1.Object" table in "Tables".

 .. figure:: images/portal-103-1-1.PNG
     :name: portal-103-1-1